-Train all team members to recognize and halt attacks, hosting biannual or quarterly sessions that cover popular breach methods.
-Your enterprise should alert employees to tactics like phishing, unapproved storage devices, and entering physical premises.
+Train all team members to recognize and halt attacks.
+Host biannual or quarterly sessions that cover popular breach methods and alert employees to tactics like phishing, unapproved storage devices, and entering physical premises.

-One other benefit of training every team member—including ones who aren’t on IT or storage teams—is the accountability it engenders.
+One other benefit of training every team member—including those not on IT or storage teams—is the accountability it engenders.
 It’s incredibly tempting for employees to ignore security best practices, especially ones like password protection.
-But if they’re being reminded more than once a year and all their coworkers have learned the same practices, they have better accountability with each other, which may be more effective than hearing security talk from executives.
+But if they’re being reminded more than once a year and all their coworkers have learned the same practices, they have better accountability.
+In the end, that may be more effective than hearing security talk from executives.
 Make it personal for your employees, and make the benefits of protecting data undeniably clear.

 Whenever your IT team runs a network security test or discovers strange activity on the network, take note of it.
-Teams should keep logs of consistent testing.
-And anomalous data, once compiled, could eventually provide insights about threats to the network.
-Also, documenting SAN security practices will make the audit process easier, allowing your IT team to show exactly how they’ve been maintaining data protection.
+Keep logs of consistent testing.
+Anomalous data, once compiled, could eventually provide insights about threats to the network, and documenting SAN security practices will make any audits easier, allowing your IT team to show exactly how they’ve been maintaining data protection.

 Although achieving overall storage network security takes time, effort, and significant investment in your storage and IT teams, it’s worthwhile long-term.
+It’s also critical for your organization’s success.
 Over time, your business will develop a reputation for solid cybersecurity practices and a commitment to protecting customers’ data.
 But SANs store proprietary information, too—you’re protecting your own organization’s data as well as your clients’.